PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 They let you tackle your arthritis pain while answering emails or enjoying your favorite show.

-Like full-size mats, chair versions tend to be on the pricier side and usually need to be plugged in.
+Like full-size mats, chair versions tend to be on the pricier side and need to be plugged in.
 They’re ideal if you spend significant time sitting and want to make those hours work double-duty for pain relief.

 The main limitation is coverage—areas like your feet, lower legs, and neck will miss out on the benefits.
 But for anyone who spends hours at a desk or in a favorite armchair, a PEMF chair mat could be the perfect fit for your lifestyle.